mikedilger/mosaic-spec/docs/messages.md

 ## Asynchronous

-All client messages initiate an action, and all server messages are in response to client messages (NOTE: this may not apply to Mosaic extensions).
+All client messages initiate an action, and all server messages are in response to client messages (NOTE: this MAY not apply to Mosaic extensions).
 Yet messaging is asychronous and both sides SHOULD be prepared to deal with a message sent at any time.